computational-psychology/stimupy/manuscript/paper.md

 and accessibility of visual stimuli while helping to avoid bugs.
-A key feature in `stimupy` is that its functions are parameterized with parameters that are relevant to vision scientists (e.g. visual angle, spatial frequency, target placements).
+A key feature in `stimupy` is that its functions are parameterized with parameters that are relevant to vision scientists (e.g., visual angle, spatial frequency, target placements).
 Moreover, `stimupy` is designed in a modular fashion, i.e. more complex stimuli are composed of less complex stimuli, which supports the understanding of existing stimuli,